-Creeping Death Harvester of Sorrow Welcome Home (Sanitarium) Of Wolf and Man Wherever I May Roam The Thing that Should not Be > Third Stone from the Sun teaser The Unforgiven Disposable Heroes > Born Under a Bad Sign teaser Jason's solo > My Friend of Misery > Star Spangled Banner teasers > Orion > To Live is to Die jams Kirk's solo > Call of Ktulu jam Kirk's solo (cont) The Four Horsemen For Whom the Bell Tolls Fade to Black Master of Puppets Seek and Destroy Battery Nothing Else Matters * Sad But True * Last Caress * One * Enter Sandman * So What? * AUDIO QUALITY: Soundboard recording, what more do you need to say.
+Creeping Death Harvester of Sorrow Welcome Home (Sanitarium) Of Wolf and Man Wherever I May Roam The Thing That Should Not Be > Third Stone From the Sun teaser The Unforgiven Disposable Heroes > Born Under a Bad Sign teaser Jason's solo > My Friend of Misery > Star Spangled Banner teasers > Orion > To Live Is to Die jams Kirk's solo > Call of Ktulu jam Kirk's solo (cont) The Four Horsemen For Whom the Bell Tolls Fade to Black Master of Puppets Seek and Destroy Battery Nothing Else Matters * Sad but True * Last Caress * One * Enter Sandman * So What? * AUDIO QUALITY: Soundboard recording, what more do you need to say.
 There is virtually NO crowd noise.
 I think this is the last true soundboard to be released.
 There has been radio broadcasts, but I can't think of a soundboard that was released after this.
 There was a story that was floating around about how this was released.
 Rumor goes that someone offered Big Mick (the sound guy) some sexual favors.
 In return he offered up the soundboard copy of this show.
 Probably not even close to being true, but it sure makes it more interesting :-) SOURCE: Destroyer 3CD liberated bootleg > EAC > WAV > SHN TIME: 157 minutes DVD QUALITY: Another great professional shot DVD.
 Only on one DVD, and the quality starts off a bit staticy, it cleans up nice.
 Great to watch for sure.
-SOURCE: Master > DVD TIME: 120 minutes CORRECT SHOW: Yes, Jason and James say Basel a few times.
+AUTHOR: Elmoz SOURCE: Master > DVD TIME: 120 minutes CORRECT SHOW: Yes, Jason and James say Basel a few times.
 FLAWS: For a soundboard show, there are a number of flaws.
 On disc one there is spots of static on Creeping Death and Harvester.
 There are tiny skips in Roam and Thing.
 Also the on the DVD, songs marked with * are missing.
 BAND PERFORMANCE: Overall this is just a weird cd to listen to.
 With no crowd noise it's like James is talking to you.
 Personally I like having crowd noise, a nicely balanced crowd really adds to the live experience.
 Overall the performance is what you would expect.
 I like this tour's setlist especially Disposable.
 The majority of this setlist has been played for the last 2 years, so they could do this in their sleep by '93.
 James' voice is showing signs of having sung for the past two years.
 Especially towards the end of the show.
 It cracks and breaks a lot, but can't really blame him.
 I can only imagine what 2 years of touring will do to the vocal chords.
 I think everyone probably already has this show, and if you don't what are you waiting for?